rpz80/cf/README.md

 # Composable futures C++ library (Cf)
 This is an implementation of composable, continuing c++17 like [futures](http://en.cppreference.com/w/cpp/experimental/concurrency#Continuations and other extensions for std::future).
 The most useful/interesting parts, as I personally see them, are ready.
 Some other, currently not implemented features, will come soon I hope, while the rest (like void future/promise specializations, launch policies) are not likely to ever emerge.

 Cf library consists of just one header with no dependencies except c++14 compliant standard library.
-Cf library comes with constantly growing unit test suit written using wonderful [Catch](https://github.com/philsquared/Catch) testing framework.
+Cf library comes with a constantly growing unit test suit written using wonderful [Catch](https://github.com/philsquared/Catch) testing framework.
 These tests may also be used as an a source of examples.

 ## Executors
 The most significant Cf difference from standard futures is the Executor concept.
 Executor may be an object of virtually any type which has `post(std::function<void()>)` member function.
 It enables continuations and callables passed to the `cf::async` be executed via separate thread/process/coroutine/etc execution context.